 After fixing the green line, protect your display:

-- Never close your laptop with objects on the keyboard
+- Never close your laptop with objects on the keyboard (pens, earbuds, USB drives)

 - Support the screen with two hands when moving

-- Use a padded bag during transport
+- Use a padded bag during transport — never carry the laptop with heavy items pressing against the lid

-- Keep vents clean - heat accelerates cable degradation
+- Keep vents clean — heat accelerates cable degradation and pixel row failures on LCD panels

 Cost Comparison Table